Laymans Guide to Phonak Roger Systems

 It has a built in accelerometer and MultiBeam technology to ensure you get the full Roger Advantage, hearing the best you can in those challenging hearing situations.

-Our recommendation is that a single Roger On is absolutely fine for dealing with 1 to 1 situations, small groups, in noise and connecting to audio, including helping with telephony and TV.
+Our recommendation is that a Roger On is absolutely fine for dealing with 1 to 1 situations, small groups, in noise and connecting to audio, including helping with telephony and TV.

 You may need to consider additional or different Roger transmitters based on your individual needs and circumstances (as below) – if your requirements are greater.